redkite-labs/redkitecms-docs/book/website-deploy.rst

 The deploying generation result
 -------------------------------

-When you deploying for the stage environment, RedKite CMS generates the following folders and files into the deploy bundle:
+When you are deploying for the stage environment, the RedKite CMS generates the following folders and files into the deploy bundle:

 .. code-block:: text